dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 and enforce the rules.
 The full node is sovereign, as are the users behind said nodes. \[Footnote: Link to book\]

-> \"An apparently overwhelming economic interest group \[wanted to
+> An apparently overwhelming economic interest group \[wanted to
 > change the rules\]---85% of miners, many big-block philosophical
 > supporters in exchanges, payment processors, a superficially daunting
 > business lobby group---and they lost, because the market prevailed,
-> and activist investors said NO. And meant it.\" ---[Adam
+> and activist investors said NO. And meant it. ---[Adam
 > Back](https://twitter.com/adam3us/status/1505101863737307141?s=20&t=a3oT6r6nK54nhVC3f3q40g)

 This precedent is important if one wants to understand the various